fwojcik/smhasher3/results/README.md

 | [donothingOAAT-32](raw/donothingOAAT-32.txt) | 32 | 249 | 250 |  45.37 |   3.40|
 | [donothingOAAT-128](raw/donothingOAAT-128.txt) | 128 | 249 | 250 |  45.41 |   3.42|

-All results were generated using: SMHasher3 beta3-c6b9cc18
+All results were generated using: SMHasher3 beta3-c6b9cc18 or SMHasher3 beta3-13-9a00c481